About Me

 Experience

-As a Senior Data Scientist at Nicholson Consulting, my duties involved having a lead role working collaboratively with our CEO, Senior Data Scientists, Data Scientist, Software Developers and clients to deliver analytical projects.
+As a Senior Data Scientist at Nicholson Consulting, my duties involved having a lead role collaborating with clients in delivering various analytical projects – primarily using the IDI.

 As a Data Analyst at the Electricity Authority, my duties involved analysing and building models using New Zealand electricity data.
 I gained experience using complex optimisation modelling techniques.